Chance0018/calculator-test-plan/Test-Plan.md

 # **(11) Estimates** #
 >* * *
 >### **(11.1) Resources** ###
->**Required resources for testing the product to meet expect requirments include:**
+>**Required resources for testing the product to meet expect requirements include:**
 >- 1 QA Team Lead & 3 QA Testers.
 >- 120 worked hours for Team Lead.
 >- 280 worked hours for QA Testers.
->- Computing requirments needed to build software test to test internal software of product.
+>- Computing requirements needed to build software test to test internal software of product.
 >- Hardware & tools needed to stress test the product to its max limitations.
 >- Internal software of product provided by product owner.
 >- 20 units of the product provided by the product owner.
 >
 >### **(11.2) Schedule** ###
->This project is expected to require 400 worked hours over a 3 week period.
+>This project is expected to require 400 worked hours over a 3-week period.
 >
 >#### **Week 1:** ####
->Start & finish all prep work needed to begin testing of the product including building of testing software & calibrate tools/hardware for relevence.
-Team calibration to check for understanding of product requirments, intended use, user cases, user scenarios, & intention of test.
+>Start & finish all prep work needed to begin testing of the product including building of testing software & calibrate tools/hardware for relevance.
+Team calibration to check for understanding of product requirements, intended use, user cases, user scenarios, & intention of test.
 Begin testing of product.
 >
 >### **(End of Week: 25% Completion)** ###
 >
-> **Team Lead Wesley:** Prep work, team calibrations, and managment of product testing.
+> **Team Lead Wesley:** Prep work, team calibrations, and management of product testing.
 >- 25 Hours Scheduled
 >
 >**QA Chance:** Build & finish testing software/tools.